elastic/elastic-package/docs/howto/update_major_package_spec.md

-# Update between package spec major versions
+# Update between Package Spec major versions

 Each Package Spec major version may bring breaking changes or additional validations that may make tests to fail for some packages.
 Find here guidelines